 4. Be mindful of wildlife: When car camping in areas with wildlife present, take precautions to avoid attracting them to your campsite.
 Store food securely in airtight containers away from your sleeping area, dispose of trash properly (in bear-proof bins if available), keep pets on a leash at all times, and refrain from leaving scented items like soap or perfume out in the open air.

 Assuming you would like a packing list for camping at Coachella:

--A tent big enough for however many people you are bringing and all of your gear.
+- -A tent big enough for however many people you bring and all your gear.
 Make sure to stake it down in case of windy weather!

-Some things to keep in mind when packing for Coachella: The average high temperature is about 85 degrees Fahrenheit during the day, but it can get much colder at night.
+Some things to remember when packing for Coachella: The average high temperature is about 85 degrees Fahrenheit during the day, but it can get much colder at night.
 There is also a strong possibility of rain, so be prepared!